lydializhenzhenemory/cs370/doc/frontend.md

 signinButtonStyle: Similar to the start button, this defines the CSS for the sign-in button.
 signInOut: Text displayed on the sign-in button, toggles between "Sign In" and "Sign Out" based on user status.

-### Lifecycle Hooks

-mounted(): Invokes the typeTitle method to animate the game title and sets the sign-in button label based on session storage indicating user status.

 ### Methods

-typeTitle(title, recursive): Implements a typing effect for the title.
+mounted(): Invokes the typeTitle method to animate the game title and sets the sign-in button label based on session storage indicating user status. typeTitle(title, recursive): Implements a typing effect for the title.
 If recursive is true, the animation restarts after a brief pause. startGame(): Uses Vue Router to navigate to the game modes screen. signIn(): Manages user authentication.
 If the user is not signed in, it initiates a sign-in process using Google authentication.
 If signed in, it handles sign-out.